-In Congress, I’ll work to find common-sense solutions to bring down the costs of healthcare and lower the cost of prescription drugs.
+In Congress, I am hard at work to find common-sense solutions to bring down the costs of healthcare and lower the cost of prescription drugs.
 I support policies that will ban insurance companies from raising rates on people when they get sick, denying people coverage for having a pre-existing condition or dropping them when they get sick.
-I will work tirelessly to prevent insurance companies from increasing premiums and deductibles while reducing coverage.
-I’ll fight for paid family and medical leave, so when someone is sick, they stay home and keep us all safe.
-I’ll vote to cap the cost of critical prescription drugs and insulin, and I will defend the Affordable Care Act and work every day to expand on it.
+I am committed to preventing insurance companies from increasing premiums and deductibles while reducing coverage.
+I will continue to fight for paid family and medical leave, so when someone is sick, they stay home and keep us all safe.
+I vote to cap the cost of critical prescription drugs and insulin, and I defend the Affordable Care Act and work every day to expand on it.

 Jobs and the Economy

 We can – and we must – continue fighting to create well-paying jobs with good benefits in West Michigan.
 As Americans are getting squeezed with higher prices, we need to do everything we can to put money back in Michiganders’ pockets.

 That means we need to lower the cost of prescription drugs so people can keep more of their paychecks.
 We need to invest in renewable energy – and tap our nation’s oil reserves right now – to bring down the cost of energy.
 We need to invest in Michigan’s semiconductor manufacturing capability and stand up to China when they threaten our global supply chain, so we can control costs by making things in Michigan.